Feet During the Gait (Walking) Cycle.

 Heel Strike (Initial Contact): The gait cycle begins with the heel strike of the foot, where the heel makes initial contact with the ground.
 The foot is in a dorsiflexed position, and the ankle absorbs the shock of the impact.
 The round surface of the heel (tuber) acts as a fulcrum for the foot to roll until the foot is flat on the ground.

 Foot Flat (Loading Response): The foot progresses to a flat position as the body weight begins to transfer over the foot.
 The foot begins pronating slightly unlocking the mid foot and allowing for shock absorption.
-This pronation also causes the foot to flatten putting stretching on the plantar ligaments such as the plantar fascia storing elastic energy for later use.
+This pronation also causes the foot to flatten, putting stretching on the plantar ligaments, such as the plantar fascia, storing elastic energy for later use.

-Midstance: The foot is planted and stable allowing for the body to travel over it.
-The ankle passively dorsiflexes as the body moves over the foot until maximum range of dorsiflexion is achieved.
+Midstance: The foot is planted and stable, allowing for the body to travel over it.
+The ankle passively dorsiflexes as the body moves over the foot until the maximum range of dorsiflexion is achieved.
 (Note - this should be at least 10 degrees beyond neutral for proper function).
 The arch of the foot continues to act as a shock absorber, helping to dissipate forces generated during walking and charging the plantar ligaments.

 2. Swing Phase: